aaker/netsapiens-loadgenerator/README.md

 ## Overview
 This set of tools is designed to help generatate a batch of domains with users, devices, macs, queues, and agents against a netsapeins solution.
 It utilizes api v2 for all API calls and is a good example application for learning that api.
 The Tool will also help generate .csv files for input into SIPp scripts that are included with the pacakge.
 Finally it uses a series of bash scrips and cron jobs (yes, slightly old school) to run it all in the background and keep things going to your target server.

+## Disclaimer

+This application is unsupported by netsapiens/crexendo and is designed for a sample application, test tool and learning use case.
+Any support or advancement would be a community effort only with no warranties or SLAs.

 ## Usage
 You should run 1 server per target SiPbx servers.
 Can be run anywhere that can access SiPbx SIP enpoint and Api.
 Note there is network usage so beware of hidden costs there.